 Kentucky Career Center - File Unemployment Insurance Claims

-A Facebook account is not needed to view the City of Paducah Kentucky Government Facebook page.
-Mayor Brandi Harless is posting video updates at 6 p.m. which are being shared to the City’s page.
+City's Facebook Page: A Facebook account is not needed to view the City of Paducah Kentucky Government Facebook page.

-For business resources, visit the Paducah Area Chamber of Commerce - COVID-19 Resources website and the Kentucky Healthy at Work website.
+Business resources - visit the Paducah Area Chamber of Commerce - COVID-19 Resources website and the Kentucky Healthy at Work website.

-All City Offices: All City offices will be closed to the public through May 3 until further notice.
+City Offices: City offices are closed to the public until further notice.
 This includes City Hall, the front desk at the Paducah Police Department, access to the Fire Stations, the Parks & Recreation Department office, and the Compost Facility.
 City services are continuing; however, those needing to contact the City should use other means including phone, email, or online.

 Parks & Recreation Department: